-As we mark International Stand Up to Bullying Day on 28th February this year, it’s a good time to think about how you can protect your loved ones from being bullied, or from being a bully themselves.
+As we mark International STAND UP to Bullying Day on February 26th this year, it’s a good time to think about how you can protect your loved ones from being bullied, or from being a bully themselves.

 Defined by the Centers for Disease Control and Prevention, and the Department of Education, as ‘unwanted aggressive behavior; observed or perceived power imbalance; and repetition of behavior or high likelihood of repetition’, bullying can take many forms.
 These include both direct or indirect (such as rumor-spreading) bullying, which take the form of verbal, physical, emotional and cyber bullying.
 It can happen anywhere – at school, at home and in the workplace, and in person or electronically – such as by messaging app or on an online forum.

 Bullying can happen at any age, but we tend to most associate bullying with school years.
 In fact, 27.8% of US students say they have been bullied in school .
 It seems to be particularly common problem at middle school.
 A larger school, new friendships, new hormones, and a lack of emotional maturity can be a potent mix.
 Verbal and social are the most prevalent types of bullying in schools and the effects on our kids can be far-reaching.
 From mental and physical health issues to lower academic achievements, the consequences can be seen into adulthood and can affect both the bullied and the bully.